ESSEC Global BBA: Curriculum

-The curriculum is four years long, and divided into two "cycles", of two years each.
-It allows for extensive professional exposure, and is concluded by a thesis.
+The curriculum is four years long and divided into two "cycles", of two years each.
+It allows for extensive professional exposure and is concluded by a thesis.

 First cycle

 During the first two years, students take classes in subjects grouped into "modules": "Management Science and Techniques", "Marketing and International Trade Development", "Economic and Legal Environments", "Personal Development and Entrepreneurship" and "Languages".
-In the first year, students must spend 6 to 12 weeks interning in a position of customer service/ relation.
+In the first year, students must spend 6 to 12 weeks interning in a position of customer service/ relations.
 At the end of their second year, they are required to spend at least three months interning in the company and position of their choice.

 At the end of the First Cycle, students are matched with tutors who accompany them until they graduate.
 These tutors are volunteers, and are either Professors at ESSEC or alumni of the school.
 Their goal is to help students find their way through the career planning process.